zhukov-ever/BragiSampleApp/README.md

 ## Step 1.

+*Desctiption*

 1. Create 3 screens (Log In, Sign Up, Forgot Password) with an appropriate button at the center for each.
 A user opens screens in the listed order (use a navigation stack)
 2. Create popup with 3 states:
     - connection error
     - connecting
     - connection established

     When a user presses a button, show a ​"message sent​" a pop up only if the current state is a c​onnection established.​

+3. Every 5 seconds show a simple pop up with a message ​only ​on the c​urrent​ screen (at the top).

+*Assumption:* user can be navigated to the next screen only if state == "connection established"

+*Requirenements:*
+- Use RxSwift to generate a connection state (in a random manner).
+- The next state should not be equal to the previous one.
+- Be consistent.
+Select any architecture of your choice and follow it on all screens.
+It might include but is not limited to MVC, MVVM, MVP, Redux/Flux.
+- Please do not access a shared state directly inside a view controller (e. g.
+State.shared)​and take advantage of t​he Dependency Injection principle instead.
+- Add unit tests for the state generator and the state renderer (e. g.
+UIViewController)
+- Support for iOS 11.0+

 ## Configuration